Torrijas have long been part of Spanish cuisine, with the traditional way of cooking it being passed on from one generation to the next.

 While torrijas and French toast share about the same ingredients, there is a major difference in the way it is cooked.

 Torrijas are fried in olive oil, given the abundance of the said cooking material in Spain.
 French toast, on the other hand, is fried in butter.

-Furthermore, torrijas are soaked in flavoured milk and then dipped in beaten egg.
+Furthermore, torrijas are soaked in flavored milk and then dipped in beaten egg.
 In making French toast, egg and milk are commonly combined.

-The finished products, though, look strikingly similar with each other.
+The finished products, though, look strikingly similar to each other.

 Tips for great torrijas